kubafeqt/MouseHandleXY/README.md

-Doesn't working when mouse is disconnected . : - ( , Need to simulate HID driver .
+Doesn't work when mouse is disconnected . : - ( , Need to simulate HID driver .

 # Keyboard Mouse Control